 We have recently shared with you a bunch of natural ways to handle snail invasion in your garden.
 In the meantime I came across another interesting method.
-The thing is that snails apparently do not tolerate copper.
-It is not quite clear why it is so.
+The thing is that snails apparently don’t tolerate copper.
+It isn’t quite clear why it is so.
 It might be the case that their slime somehow reacts with this element which results in a tine electric discharge.
 Though harmless for the creatures, still it makes them retreat immediately.

 How can we use copper in this war against snails and slugs?